 Bioavailability is important for the effectiveness of CBD.
 Cannanabid oil is hydrophobic which means that its molecules “fear” water, causing it to not be very water-soluble.
 Think about how oils in a salad dressing separate from water or vinegar in the dressing.

 Because CBD is not very water-soluble, it means it does not like to stay in your bloodstream which can reduce the effect the bioactive CBD has on your body.

 You must also consider that organic compounds that enter your body through the gut have to first pass through the liver.
 In the case of CBD, the liver significantly reduces the amount of CBD that will eventually enter your bloodstream.

 To avoid the liver’s first-pass at reducing the amount of CBD that enters your bloodstream, consider using a CBD vape as your delivery mechanism.

 When CBD is vaporized and inhaled, it bypasses the gut and enters the bloodstream via your lungs.
 Inhaled vaporized CBD oil is 31% bioavailable whereas edibles can be anywhere from 13-19% bioavailable.

 Vaporized CBD oil also has the added benefit of having a more immediate effect because it travels almost immediately to your bloodstream.

 We briefly touched on the benefits of CBD oil but let’s explore them more in-depth.

-If you do your research, you'll notice that are many preliminary studies that have been done and are being done on CBD and its effects on the body.
+If you do your research, you’ll notice that are many preliminary studies that have been done and are being done on CBD and its effects on the body.
 These studies cover a wide range of effects including neurodegenerative diseases, as noted in this patent held by the NIH.